Type Expressiveness and Its Application in Separation of Behavior Programming and Data Management Programming: Summary and Discussion

-\item In contract with the conventional unit tests \cite{unit test}, in which all test cases are activated sequentially, in \texttt{Expresso}, the test rules and test cases are arranged by methods so that each test rule may be activated multiple times for the same test case.
+\item In contract with the conventional unit tests \cite{unit test}, in which all test cases are activated sequentially, in the new programming paradigm, the test rules and test cases are arranged by methods so that each test rule may be activated multiple times for the same test case.
 How to activate the test rules more efficiently at compile time remains yet another challenge.

-\item It may be necessary to distinguish between compile time test and runtime test. with the former for behavior test on a build machine and the latter for performance test on a target machine.